eggrollofchaos/go_batch_test_script/README.md

 - **Detailed results:** Individual test runs are labeled as **PASSED**, **SLOW** (passed but exceeded soft threshold), or **FAILED**.
   - FAILED test runs are further segmented into TIMEOUT due to hitting hard threshold or other ERROR.
   - For ERROR, the exact failure message per test run is printed to stdout.
   - In Parallel mode, chunks of test runs are shown as all PASSED, some SLOW, or some FAILED.
-FAILED runs are labeled individually.
+  - FAILED runs are labeled individually.
+If a chunk contains SLOW as well as FAILED, FAILED takes precedence.
 - **Rich & readable output:** Color-coded, real-time logging and a final summary report.
 - **Fail-Fast (for Timeouts):** TIMEOUT usually indicate a deadlock/livelock, so remaining runs for that specific test are canceled.
   - ERRORs are assumed to be non-deterministic, so the remaining runs for that test are allowed to proceed.